 All GP Practices have a requirement under Medical Council rules to keep medical records and also have a right to defend medico-legal claims, under Article 23.1(g) the right to erasure of medical records is not an absolute right and restrictions may apply.
 This type of request will be examined on a case-by-case basis in this practice.

 Right to Restriction of Processing Article 18 of GDPR

 In the unlikely event that a patient of ours is in dispute with one of our GP’s the patient has a right to request that their medical record be locked or archived so that further processing of, or changes to, the record do not occur.

 In this event, continuing medical care by the GP cannot take place while this medical record is locked.
 Requests from patients to restrict processing should be in writing and signed.

 Right to Data Portability

 If you decide at any time and for whatever reason to transfer to another practice we will facilitate that decision by making available to your new doctor a copy of your records on receipt of your signed consent from your new doctor.

 We will need written consent from every individual in your family.
 As per GDPR legislation, an individual can only make an Access Request for their own personal data.
 Legal Guardians can also make a request on behalf of a child, however, once a child is capable of understanding their rights to privacy and data protection, the child should make this request in their own name.

-These records will be sent electronically through Healthmail to your new GP or directly to you, the Patient.
-If it is not possible for you to pick these up (ie moved outside Dublin) we will then register post them to your new GP.
+These records will be sent electronically through Healthmail to your new GP.
+If this is not possible we will then register post them to your new GP.
 We have a no post policy unless as stated above.
 We will not email them or save them to a usb stick/cd or similiar device.